54 Secrets Your Restaurant Server Isn’t Telling You

 Think twice about being rude to your waiter

 CEOs say the way a potential employee treats a waiter offers insight into that person’s character and ability to lead, according to an article in USA Today.
-Being rude to your wait staff is one of the biggest mistakes diners make at restaurants.

 Studies indicate that waiters can boost their tips by: lightly touching the customer, crouching next to the table, introducing themselves by name, and—believe it or not—drawing a smiley face on the check.
-Here’s what waiters want you to know about outdoor dining.

 Know your wine